twoyi/twoyi/README.md

 ## Introduction

 Twoyi is a lightweight Android container.
-It runs a relatively complete Android system as a normal app (no root required) on Android.
+It runs a nearly complete Android system as a normal app (no root required) on Android.
 Additionally, it supports Android 8.1 ~ 12.

 ## Capability

 1. Using Taichi·Yang without unlocking the bootloader.
-Xposed, EdXposed and LSPosed will also be supported later (no root required).
+Xposed, EdXposed and LSPosed will be supported later.
 2. Using root on non-rooted devices.
 3. Magisk modules will be partially supported.
-4. Implementing additional system components such as virtual camera, thank to the virtualizable HAL layer.
+4. Implementing additional system components such as virtual camera by virtualizing the HAL layer.
 5. Doing security research such as shelling.

 ## Features

-1. Twoyi is a rootless Android system-level container, which runs a relatively complete Android system as a normal app and can be isolated to a certain extent from the external system.
+1. Twoyi is a rootless Android system-level container, which runs a nearly complete Android system as a normal app and is mostly isolated from the main system.
 2. The internal Android version is Android 8.1 and Android 10 will be supported later.
 3. Starting up Twoyi is very fast and the system can be booted in about three seconds except for the initialization.
 4. Twoyi is an open source project.